drrobincroft/GUSUExtra/README.md

 # For overall evaluation and agent evaluation

 To compare the collected and preprocessed data, use Test.mlx.
 Each section in it can output a figure to show the results (see comments in the file for help).
+You should execute the first section first, and then others.